-In order to test the performance of ATS in isolation, we first assume that all flows have the same priority, and there is no interference of other traffic type.
-This situation can be also similar to the network adopting the preemption integration mode.
+In order to test the performance of ATS in isolation, we first assume that all flows have the same priority, and that there is no interference from other traffic types.
+This situation can also be similar to the network adopting the preemption integration mode.
 The comparison results of ATS versus SP are shown in Fig.~\ref{fig:CmpATSSP}(a) and (b).
-As it can be seen, for the upper bound of end-to-end delay (Fig.~\ref{fig:CmpATSSP}(a)), with the increasing of average traffic load, the performance relationship between ATS and SP changes.
+As it can be seen, for the upper bound of end-to-end delay (Fig.~\ref{fig:CmpATSSP}(a)), with the increase of average traffic load, the performance relationship between ATS and SP changes.
 When the average traffic load is lower than 70\%, SP performs better than ATS.
-ATS shows its superiority only when the average traffic load increases to more than 70\%.
-For the upper bound of the backlog (Fig.~\ref{fig:CmpATSSP}(b)), the difference ratio between ATS and SP does not change significantly, and when considering ATS used individually the backlog performance is always inferior to that of SP.
-It is furthermore assumed that all flows still have the same priority, but there exists the interference of BE traffic with the maximum Ethernet frame size of $1,522$ Bytes.
+ATS shows its superiority only when the average traffic load increases by more than 70\%.
+For the upper bound of the backlog (Fig.~\ref{fig:CmpATSSP}(b)), the difference ratio between ATS and SP does not change significantly, and when considering ATS used individually, the backlog performance is always worse than that of SP.
+This is due to the fact that ATS is a kind of non-work conserving scheduler that implements reshaping through frame waiting.
+Moreover, as noted, shaped queues and the shared queue are implemented in a single physical queue, and the backlog for ATS are the sum of backlogs in shaped and shared queues.
+It is furthermore assumed that all flows still have the same priority, but there exists the interference of BE traffic with the maximum Ethernet frame size of $1,522$ bytes.
 If the preemption integration mode is considered, the compared results will be similar to the discussion above (Fig.~\ref{fig:CmpATSSP}(a), (b)).
 If the non-preemption integration mode is taken into account (as considered in this paper), there will be at most one BE frame interference when the flow of interest obtains the service.
 The results with and without ATS reshaping are shown in Fig.~\ref{fig:CmpATSSP}(c) and (d).
-As can be observed from the figure, low-priority non-preemptible frames have no significant impact on the performance with and without ATS from the perspective of upper bounds of end-to-end delays.
+As can be observed from the figure, low-priority non-preemptible frames have no significant impact on the performance with or without ATS from the perspective of upper bounds of end-to-end delays.
 Latency performance comparison results still mainly depend on the traffic load.
-However, the performance with ATS and without ATS from the perspective of backlog upper bounds is significantly changed.
-This is because the non-preemptible frames from low priority traffic have larger impact on the backlog performance of egress ports without ATS reshaping compared to ports with ATS reshaping.
-From here we can also see that the backlog bounds comparison between individual ATS and SP (one priority) is more related to the frame length.
+However, the performance with ATS and without ATS from the perspective of backlog upper bounds is significantly changed, even though ATS still performs worse than without ATS.
+This implies that the non-preemptible frames from low priority traffic have a larger impact on the backlog performance of egress ports without ATS reshaping compared to ports with ATS reshaping.
+From here, we can also see that the backlog bounds comparison between individual ATS and SP (one priority) is more related to the frame length.